obertm/OneADayLocal/docs/Euler013_explained.md

 ## Step-by-step reasoning

+## Approach

+Parse each 50‑digit number as BigInteger and accumulate; convert sum to decimal string once and slice first 10 digits.
+Alternate manual column addition exists if BigInteger were disallowed.

 1) Use exact integer arithmetic
 - Avoid floating point; use BigInteger or manual column addition to prevent rounding/precision loss.